MohamedAbdo202/Marvel-Movies/README.md

 • Register • Login Using Firbase

-• Paggination for the data  to display 5 items  and when scroll load more
+• Pagination  for the data  to display 5 items  and when scroll load more

 • Create Function To Get Related Movies By Compare First Title Name of Each Movie